princemaple/clusterable/README.md

 # Clusterable

-`Clusterable` prepares a node to be clustered.
+Help cluster Elixir nodes, ideal for using with `iex` and `mix`, not suitable for using with releases.

 With `Clusterable`, you can forget about special settings/configurations for clustering.
 And you no longer need to start Elixir/Erlang with `--sname` or `--name`.

-If you use `Clusterable` and `Peerage` together, clustering just becomes so easy and happens like magic!

-*Not tested with `libcluster` but should work too*

 ## Not for releases

-This does not work for releases.
 It's mainly for docker users (like me), and those who don't use releases.
 It won't work in releases, as `:net_kernel` will already be started, and the cookie will already be set.

 ## What is it good for?

-It's good for clusters that don't have a fixed number of nodes, and you don't want to manage an orchestration script/tool that assigns names/IPs before nodes boot.
-For example, auto scaling cluster, and lazy devs :+1:
+It's good for clusters that don't have a fixed number of nodes, and you don't want to manage an orchestration script/tool that assigns names/IPs before nodes boot. i.e. it's for auto scaling clusters and lazy devs :+1:

 ## Installation